• Skip to primary navigation

 Let's address artificial sweeteners.
 Artificial sweeteners include:

-Without going into detail, I don't recommend artificial sweeteners because there are some studies that link them to numerous health issues and they can increase hunger and spike blood sugar.
+Without going into detail, I don't recommend artificial sweeteners because there are some studies that link them to numerous health issues, but more importantly, on the keto diet, they can increase hunger and spike blood sugar - despite being 0 carbs!
+So I do not recommend them.

 Choosing a keto sweetener brand